-View a pregnancy timeline and use our due date calculator to determine your baby's due date.View All Resources
+View a pregnancy timeline and use our due date calculator to estimate your baby's due date.View All Resources

-You may choose which type of adoption is best for you and your baby.
+You can choose which type of adoption is best for you and your baby.
 With an open adoption, identifying information is shared, including names, phone numbers, and email addresses.
 A semi-open adoption is like an open adoption, but limited to only the exchange of photos, emails, text messages, and sometimes phone calls.
 In a closed adoption, no identifying information is shared between birthparents and adoptive families.
 Learn More »

 No. As a potential birthmother, all of our services are provided at no cost to you.

 Yes!
-Depending on the laws in your state, your baby’s adoptive parents will pay for your legal fees, reasonable pregnancy-related expenses, and medical bills that are not covered by insurance or public aid.
+Depending on state laws, your baby’s adoptive parents will pay for your legal fees, counseling fees, reasonable pregnancy-related expenses, housing and utility fees, and medical bills that are not covered by insurance or public aid.
 Learn more »

 Absolutely!
 As a potential birthmother, we encourage you to browse our adoptive family profiles and choose a family you feel would be a good fit for you and your baby.
 We can help you choose a family and they will contact you in whatever way you’re most comfortable with.
 If you want, you can spend time with them on your own to get to know them better.
 Many expectant mothers meet adoptive families for dinner, go to doctor’s appointments together, talk on the phone, text back and forth, and/or send emails to one another.
 It’s totally up to you how open or private you want your relationship to be.
 Learn more »